fkaduk/kobodeck/README.md

 [rules]: https://github.com/wernerb/kobo-wget-sync/blob/master/src/etc/udev/rules.d/98-wget-sync.rules

-We reused the `eth*` and `wlan*` rules to kick the script when the network goes up or down.
+We reused the `eth*` and `wlan*` rules to kick the script when the network goes up.
 We haven't done that for the `usb*` rules as they do not provide network, but since that's actually another hack that can be done, it may be a useful addition as well.